Amourspirit/python-kwargshelper/docs/source/usage/Decorator/SubClasskKw.rst

     >>> result = myfunc(first=22.55, second=555, obj=None, last="!!!")
     >>> print(result)
-    TypeError: Arg 'obj' is expected to be of a subclass of '<class 'float'> | <class 'int'>'.
+    TypeError: Arg 'obj' is expected to be of a subclass of 'float' or 'int'.
     SubClasskKw decorator error.